 - Oil and sweat

 You will also notice changes to your skin.
 Your pores will start producing more oil, which can cause breakouts.
-Adopting a good daily skin care regimen will help.
+Adopting a good daily skin care routine will help.
 Your body will also start sweating more and you will develop your own unique body odour.
 Talk to your parents or an adult you trust about starting to use deodorant.

 - Getting your period

 Perhaps the highlight of the female puberty stages is getting your first period.
 Your period is what we call the few days a month when you shed blood and tissue (aka menstrual fluid) through your vagina.
 This will happen about once a month and last between 3 and 7 days.
 Don’t worry if your period is irregular at first and doesn’t come exactly once a month.
 This is normal.
 Your body will get on a regular schedule within a year or two.
 When you get your period, you’ll want to use a sanitary towel to protect your knickers.
-ALWAYS Ultra are a great choice because they have an absorbent core that turns your menstrual fluid into gel – and gel can’t leak - providing up to 100% leakage protection.
+ALWAYS Ultra pads are a great choice because they have an absorbent core that turns your menstrual fluid into gel – and gel can’t leak - providing up to 100% leakage protection.

 Puberty isn’t all physical.
 Lots of new emotional changes take place during puberty, too.

-- New emotions– You may notice you start developing strong feelings for your peers.
+- New emotions - You may notice you start developing strong feelings for your peers.

-- New independence– You’ll start being able to think for yourself and formulate complex thoughts and opinions.
+- New independence – You’ll start being able to think for yourself and formulate complex thoughts and opinions.

-- Growing more confident– Confidence is something you can practice.
+- Growing more confident – Confidence is something you can practice.
 Take this time to try out new activities.